End-to-End Facial Expression Detection in Long Videos: Introduction

 \section{Introduction}

-Facial expressions are fundamental to human communication, serving as key indicators of emotions and social cues.
-Accurately interpreting these expressions is crucial in various fields, such as psychology, neuroscience, computer vision, and human-computer interaction \cite{fang2023integrating, frieske2024survey}.
-Facial expression analysis can be broadly divided into two tasks. \emph{Spotting} identifies the onset and offset of an expression. \emph{Recognition} classifies the expression into emotion categories such as happiness, sadness, or anger.
+Facial expressions play a central role in conveying human emotions and social intents.
+Accurately interpreting expressions is crucial in fields, such as psychology, neuroscience, computer vision and human-computer interaction \cite{fang2023integrating}.
+Automatic facial expression analysis is typically divided into two tasks: \textit{spotting} (identifying the onset and offset of expressions) and \textit{recognition} (classifying the expression into an emotional category, e.g. happiness, anger, or fear).
+Despite their close relationships, these tasks have historically been studied in isolation \cite{thuseethan2023deep3dcann}\cite{liu2022clip}\cite{yuhong2021research}\cite{yin2023aware}\cite{liong2021shallow}.
+No prior work has proposed a joint model unifying both tasks in the context of facial expression analysis.

-Traditionally, spotting and recognition have been studied separately \cite{thuseethan2023deep3dcann, liu2022clip, moilanen2014spotting, yuhong2021research, yin2023aware, liong2021shallow}.
-However, these tasks are closely related, suggesting that joint training of a single network for both spotting and recognition can not only increase efficiency, but also improve performance for both tasks.

-To the best of our knowledge, only two works have examined spotting and recognition together \cite{gan2022needle, liong2023spot}.
-They both employ a two-step framework.
-They first train a spotter.
-Then they freeze its parameters before training a separate recognizer.
-This strategy limits feature optimization, as it does not allow the two tasks to benefit from each other's representations.

-Achieving a true end-to-end design poses two main challenges.
-First, identifying features that optimally serve both tasks is nontrivial.
-Many existing models rely on pretrained action recognition networks such as I3D \cite{carreira2017quo}, which use optical flow and 3D CNNs for spatiotemporal feature extraction.
-While effective for general motion analysis, these methods are computationally heavy and do not fully exploit facial-specific features.
-Second, designing a single framework that balances the needs of spotting and recognition is challenging.
-Spotting is typically more challenging than recognition.
-It is therefore crucial to determine the extent to which features should be shared in the network and the best loss function to jointly optimizing performance.

-To address these challenges, we propose FEDN, an end-to-end \emph{Facial Expression Detection Network}.
-We propose a lightweight, attention-based feature extraction method tailored to long videos.
-By using a ResNet18 backbone and learned attention mechanisms, our approach circumvents the need to compute optical flow, which is computationally expensive, while still leveraging facial motion cues effectively.

-To jointly optimize spotting and recognition with consideration to their different requirements, we adopt three key strategies.
-(1) We use a binary cross-entropy (BCE) loss function instead of the standard categorical cross-entropy.
-The highest confidence among the emotional categories is treated as the objectness score, implicitly determining whether an expression is present or not.
-(2) We inclue a 1D DIoU (Distance IoU) in the loss function to precisely regress the expression intervals.
-(3) We deploy decoupled heads in the final branches to give each task its own specialized output while sharing earlier features.